-Your type of treatment will depend on the type of MS that you have, whether your disease is active or in remission, and the types of symptoms you are experiencing.
-Your care provider may prescribe medicines, physical therapy, speech therapy and other treatments at home.
-To optimize your care, you may be referred to another specialist, such as a urologist to help manage bladder symptoms, a nutritionist to make dietary recommendations, an ophthalmologist to help diagnose and manage visual deficits, a physical medicine and rehabilitation expert to design a personalized stretching and exercise program, or a pain specialist.
+Your type of treatment will depend on the type of MS that you have, whether your disease is active or in remission and the types of symptoms you’re experiencing.
+Your care provider may prescribe medicines, physical therapy, speech therapy and other treatments you can do at home.
+To optimize your care, you may be referred to another specialist, such as a urologist to help manage bladder symptoms, a nutritionist to make dietary recommendations, an ophthalmologist to help diagnose and manage visual deficits, a physical medicine and rehabilitation expert to design a personalized stretching and exercise program or a pain specialist.

 - Symptomatic treatments are prescribed to control or alleviate symptoms and improve quality of life.
 These include drugs, physical therapy, speech therapy, cognitive rehabilitation and assistive devices.

-You and your doctor will decide together if and when you should start any of these treatments.
+- You and your doctor will decide together if and when you should start any of these treatments.

-Interferon beta-1a (Avonex, Rebif, Plegridy)
+- Interferon beta-1a (Avonex, Rebif, Plegridy)

-Interferon beta-1b (Betaseron, Extavia)
+- Interferon beta-1b (Betaseron, Extavia)

-Glatiramer acetate (Copaxone, Glatopa)
+- Glatiramer acetate (Copaxone, Glatopa)

-Dimethyl fumarate (Tecfidera)
+- Dimethyl fumarate (Tecfidera)

-Diroximel fumarate (Vumerity)
+- Diroximel fumarate (Vumerity)

 Treating specific symptoms can alleviate suffering and improve quality of life.
 Symptoms that are often controlled or relieved with medicine include: